jcheng31/ayulin.net/Content/_posts/2014-08-18-ie-dev-tools.md

 I thought it had might somehow have something to do with the way I was hosting it locally - just using Python's `SimpleHTTPServer` - though switching to `node-serve` or even Jekyll's `serve` (heh) didn't make a difference.

-After some more fruitless searching, I decided on a whim to fire up Internet Explorer 11 and check out the F12 Developer Tools (which are, funnily enough, no longer bound to the actual F12 key).
+After some more fruitless searching, I decided on a whim to fire up Internet Explorer 11 and check out the F12 Developer Tools (which ~~are, funnily enough, no longer~~ [totally are](https://twitter.com/Ayulin/status/501527510471827456) bound to the actual F12 key).
 That gave an interesting series of messages, instead of just the one that Firefox Aurora did:

 ![](/blog/img/Misc/2014/08/ie-dev-tools-2.png)